- Reading - Fleming Intermediate School

 - List members of a category but include some that belong to other categories.
 See if your child can pick out those that don’t belong.
 Have him/her explain why.

 - Work on synonyms with your child.
 While you are in the car, grocery shopping, eating dinner, etc., show your child a simple sentence and see if they can replace a word with its synonym (e.g., My friend was surprised.
-Child can replace surprised with amazed, shocked, stunned).
+Your child can replace surprised with amazed, shocked, stunned).

 - Help your child change the words in his/her favorite songs (synonyms, antonyms).